 Working in a profession or enjoying a hobby that requires repetitive motion puts you at an increased risk of developing bursitis.
 For example hip bursitis is common in runners, shoulder bursitis in baseball players and painters, and elbow bursitis is often suffered by those who enjoy a frequent game of darts.
 As you repeat the same motion the bursa becomes over worked, irritated and eventually inflamed.

 Wear and tear due to prolonged pressure on a joint can also cause bursitis.
-For example, resting your elbows on a table can cause olecranon bursitis (also known as studentís elbow) or sitting on a hard surface for extended time periods can cause ischthial bursitis (also known as weaverís or tailorís bottom).
-You may experience prepatellar bursitis (also known as housemaidís knee) if you are a carpet or tile layer or a gardener.
-Similarily, figures skaters or women wearing improper footwear are at risk of developing retrocalcaneal bursitis or Achilles bursitis.
+For example, resting your elbows on a table can cause olecranon bursitis (also known as student's elbow) or sitting on a hard surface for extended time periods can cause ischial bursitis (also known as weaver's or tailor's bottom).
+You may experience prepatellar bursitis (also known as housemaid's knee) if you are a carpet or tile layer or a gardener.
+Similarly, figures skaters or women wearing improper footwear are at risk of developing retrocalcaneal bursitis or Achilles bursitis.
 This type of bursa trauma usually occurs in athletes who overuse a joint or during middle age as wear and tear over the years begins to take its toll on our joints.

 Abnormalities in the body that can cause excess friction can also cause increased irritation in a bursa.
 An example of this would be a mineral deposit, such as calcium, in a joint that rubs against a tendon or muscle.
 Other situations that may cause irregular friction in a joint are bone spurs, a loss of cartilage, or an abnormal bone growth such as a hooked acromion in the shoulder.
 When these obstructions exist, minor traumas within the joint occur over time, the bursa can become inflamed and the first signs of bursitis begin to develop; pain, swelling, and stiffness.

-Symptoms of acute bursitis, such as redness, tenderness of the joint, swelling, pain which usually increases when you push on the bursa may take a few hours or a few days to appear.
+Symptoms of acute bursitis are redness, tenderness of the joint, swelling & pain.
+Tenderness and pain will usually increase when you push on the bursa.
+If the bursitis is recent, redness and tenderness may take a few hours or a few days to appear.

 If your bursa becomes infected it is referred to as septic bursitis.
 Septic bursitis is usually caused by a bacteria know as staphylococcus epidermis (or staphylococcus aureus) that is commonly found on the surface of the skin.
 Bursae that are located just below the skin are more susceptible to infectious bursitis due to abrasions on the skin covering the bursa.
 With infectious bursitis the bursa fills with pus instead of blood or fluid and the area surrounding the bursa appears read and is very tender.